-If you’re reading this blog post, chances are you already are, or are thinking of becoming, a content writer.
+If you’re reading this blog post, chances are you already are, or are thinking, to start copywriting.

-Writing content is a great way of improving on your language skills, making some spare cash as well as preparing for your next big step, whether it’s getting into journalism or finally making a start on your first novel.
-For some, content provides more than just a useful stepping stone – it’s a grand big world where interesting facts, creative blog titles and SEO keywords reign supreme.
+Copywriting is a great way of improving your language skills, making some spare cash as well as preparing for your next big step.
+Maybe it’s getting into journalism or finally making a start on your first novel?
+For some, content provides more than just a useful stepping stone.
+It’s a grand big world where interesting facts, creative blog titles and SEO keywords reign supreme.

-But, whichever category you consider yourself to fall into, writing content is not as easy as one might think.
-Granted, all you need is good writing skills, a little spare time and an internet connection, but, if you’re just starting out, it can be a bit challenging to master until you find your feet – which is why we’ve come up with a few helpful tips and tricks that will help make you an absolute whiz at it.
+But, whichever category you consider yourself to fall into, content writing is not as easy as one might think.
+Granted, all you need is good writing skills, a little spare time and an internet connection.
+But if you’re just starting out, it can be a bit challenging to master until you find your feet.
+That is why we’ve come up with a few helpful tips and tricks that will help make you an absolute whiz at it.

 Read more than you write

 This one may seem a little obvious – but we have to say it!
 You can’t expect to be a good writer if you don’t expose yourself to the written language.
-Not only does reading open up the imagination and increase your general knowledge, thus saving you valuable time on research (more on that later); it will also increase your vocabulary, enabling you to use a variety of different words when writing about a topic.
-And you don’t have to stick to reading heavy literary books – you’ll find a multitude of great articles and guides (such as this one) on the internet that can help you become a great writer!
-Check out our helpful guides for writers at https://guides.topcontent.com/category/writing/.
+Not only does reading open up the imagination and increase your general knowledge, thus saving you valuable time on research (more on that later); it will also increase your vocabulary.
+That will result in you using a variety of different words when writing about a topic.
+And you don’t have to stick to reading heavy literary books.
+You’ll find a multitude of great articles and guides (such as this one) on the internet that can help you become a great writer!
+Check out our helpful guides for writers.

 No matter how knowledgeable or well-read you consider yourself on a given topic, it’s always important to look up what you’re writing about.
 The internet is an invaluable source of information and it would be a crying shame not to make good use of what is literally at your fingertips.
 Illustrating your arguments with solid facts gives your copy colour as well as a solid backbone.
 That being said, do be selective when it comes to conducting research!
 Make it a point to go for sites that are regularly updated and cross-reference information from different websites.